AdamMeyers/Web-of-Law/ICE/README.md

 ssh -X username@address
 xclock
 ```
-If successful, you should see a display of a clock on your local machine.
+If successful, you should see figure of a clock displayed on your local machine.
 The `-X` flag can be replaced by `-Y`.

 ### Set up the original version